CDSoft/luax/doc/lz4.md

 lz4.compress(data)
 ```

-compresses `data` with LZ4 (highest compression level).
-The compressed
+compresses `data` with LZ4.
+The compressed data is an LZ4 frame that can
-data is an LZ4 frame that can be stored in a file and decompressed by
-the `lz4` command line utility.
+be stored in a file and decompressed by the `lz4` command line utility.

 ## LZ4 frame decompression